cratuki/interface_script_py/README.md

 YAML is document-centric.
 Interface Script is message-centric.

-YAML is harder to parse than JSON.
+YAML is harder to parse than JSON, and therefore also harder than IS.

 YAML is more verbose than Interface Script.